tigoe/DMX-Examples/qlc+-intro.md

 # Introduction to QLC+

 QLC+ is a feee software package for controlling DMX-512 systems.
 You can connect it to your system via a number of different interfaces: USB-to-DMX adapters, DMX-to-Ethernet adapters, WiFi, Ethernet, and more.

-__Note:__ You may have problems launching QLC+ on MacOS.
-As of this writing, the latest stable version, 4.12.4, freezes on launch.
-To get around this, install it in your Applications folder then open the Terminal app and type:

-`export QT_MAC_WANTS_LAYER=1`

-then

-`open /Applications/QLC+.app`

-This will launch the app.
+It's useful as a diagnostic tool when you need to send DMX from your laptop without doing any programming.
+Though there are other more advance DMX controller apps on the market, QLC+ offers a simple interface to test with.

+The notes here work with release 4.12.6.

 After installing QLC+ and launching the application, you will see the  window shown in Figure 1.
 Select `Q Light Controller Plus`.